-Physical Therapist Assistants (PTAs) provide physical therapy services under the direction and supervision of a Physical Therapist.
+Physical therapist assistants (PTAs) provide physical therapy services under the direction and supervision of a physical therapist.
 PTAs help people of all ages who have medical problems, or other health-related conditions that limit their ability to move and perform functional activities in their daily lives.
-The program is based from the 4 main areas of physical therapy which include: musculoskeletal, neuromuscular, cardiopulmonary, and integumentary as outlined in the Guide to Physical Therapy.
 PTAs work in a variety of settings including hospitals, private practices, outpatient clinics, home health, nursing homes, schools, sports facilities, and more.
 PTAs must complete a 2-year associate of applied science degree and are licensed, certified, or registered in most states.
 Care provided by a PTA may include teaching patients/clients exercise for mobility, strength and coordination, training for activities such as walking with crutches, canes, or walkers, massage, and the use of physical agents and electrotherapy such as ultrasound and electrical stimulation.